-The measurement policies the Group uses for segment reporting under IFRS 8 are the same as those used in its financial statements, except that expenses relating to share-based payments are not included in arriving at the operating profit of the operating segments and results for the Group's equity accounted joint venture are shown proportionally and in aggregate with the Group's Costa Rican subsidiary.
+The measurement policies the Group uses for segment reporting under IFRS 8 are the same as those used in its financial statements, except that expenses relating to share-based payments are not included in arriving at the operating profit of the operating segments and results for the Group's equity accounted joint venture is shown proportionally.
 In addition, corporate assets which are not directly attributable to the business activities of any operating segment are not allocated to a segment.
 In the financial periods under review, this primarily applies to the Group's headquarters in Panama.